 On meet the teacher night, as my new 2nd graders approached our classroom, they were greeted with this….

 Every single child asked when we could read the book!
 (Mission accomplished!)
 I’ve recently made an adorable You’re Finally Here! read aloud video on YouTube to show your class if you don’t have the book, are teaching remotely, or just want to let students read it again!

 I made a big fuss over how LONG I’d been waiting and how happy I was that they were finally here!
 I have to admit they had some pretty good reasons to keep me waiting!

-As a getting to know you activity after reading the book my new friends turned to a neighbor and explained what took them so long to get to my class!
-Then we made these little books for them to write about all the things they had to do before they could come to second grade.
+As a getting to know you activity, my new friends turned to a neighbor and explained what took them so long to get to my class.
+Next they wrote about all the things they had to do before they could come to second grade.

 Before dismissal we wrote about our day.

 I wanted to check on everybody and give them an outlet to express their relief or concerns, and to generally get a sense of how my students were doing.
 I make a copy of these to save as a beginning of the year writing sample.
 Doing so gives me a writing baseline I can use to determine growth.

 This digital version for distance learning or working on devices in the classroom, is another way to check on students socially and emotionally.

 The next day, we talked about all the things my students wanted to learn and do now that they were in second grade.

 We made this character craft and wrote some of our goals for the new school year.